owoblow2020/bryanandothers/readme.txt

-Thank you for using our template!
+Thank you for using our services!

-For more awesome templates please visit https://colorlib.com/wp/templates/
+For more awesome templates please visit https://greyorigin360.netlify.app/

 Copyright information for the template can't be altered/removed unless you purchase a license.
-More information about the license is available here: https://colorlib.com/wp/licence/
+More information about the license is available here:  https://greyorigin360.netlify.app/

 Removing copyright information without the license will result in suspension of your hosting and/or domain name(s).